Augmented Reality filters: How Creators Can Use Them

 Key Takeaways

-• AR filters represent a measurable channel for driving engagement and ROI.
+• AR filters are a measurable channel that can increase user interaction and help track ROI.

 Introduction: The Landscape of AR Filters in Modern Marketing